VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 {{< tip >}}

-I am not affiliated with VCV or the Rack software in anyway.
+I am not affiliated with VCV or the Rack software in any way.

 {{< /tip >}}